 Naturopathic medicine is a distinct system of health care and is an important part of integrative care provided at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center (Western).
-Naturopathic physicians focus on the safe and effective use of evidence-supported natural therapies to help patients manage side effects, improve quality of life, and support wellness.
+Naturopathic physicians focus on the safe and effective use of evidence-informed natural therapies to help patients manage side effects, improve quality of life and support wellness.

 As part of the intake process, you'll meet with your naturopathic physician.
 This initial assessment includes a comprehensive review of your medical history, medications, dietary supplements, and use of any alternative therapies.
 All supplements are reviewed against all medications for possible interactions and/or other contraindications with your cancer type or other medical conditions, as well as any other safety concerns and appropriateness.

 We identify symptoms impacting quality of life that can and need to be addressed in the initial visit.
 We discuss options regarding natural therapy interventions vs. medications and prescribe accordingly.
 We also help identify any needs that could be addressed by our other integrative services, such as acupuncture, massage, chiropractic, and oncology rehabilitation.